alberto0723/DORM/EDBT_running_example.md

 This generates a different file for each table under `catalog/XML2JSON/domain/data`.
 Then, the ones corresponding to the tables in the DORM catalog must be executed.
-However, since the insertion statements are generated from the extracted data, if some foreign keys are not used, they should be removed before executing the statements.
+However, since the insertion statements are generated from the extracted data, if some foreign keys are not used, the corresponding attributes should be removed before executing the statements.
 This is the case for `photoobjall_fieldid` and `specobjall_plateid`.

 ## Complete the data with discriminants